wilsonmar/mac-setup/README.md

 Later in this document, automation script can restore your computer to your customized state.

-1. Shut down your Mac.
+1. Power down your Mac.
 1. Turn it on and immediately press and hold the Command (⌘) + R keys.
 1. Keep holding until you see the Apple logo or a spinning globe.
 This will boot your Mac into macOS Recovery.
-1. Select Disk Utility and click Continue.
+1. Select "Disk Utility" and click Continue.
 1. In Disk Utility, select your main drive (usually named Macintosh HD) from the list on the left.
-1. Click the Erase button at the top of the window.
+1. Click the "Erase" button at the top of the window.
 1. Name: You should leave it as "Macintosh HD" because it's the "Startup Volume"s.
 1. Format: Choose APFS (for most modern Macs) or Mac OS Extended (Journaled) for older Macs.
 1. Scheme: Choose GUID Partition Map.
-1. Click Erase to wipe the drive.
+1. Click "Erase" to wipe the drive.
-1. Close Disk Utility to return to the macOS Utilities window.
+1. Close "Disk Utility" to return to the macOS Utilities window.
 1. Select Reinstall macOS and click Continue.
 1. Follow the on-screen instructions to reinstall the operating system.
 This may take some time, depending on your internet speed and the version of macOS being installed.
 1. Once the macOS installation is complete, your Mac will restart and you’ll see the Setup Assistant.